Best satellite TV providers in 2026

 No HBO – While DIRECTV offers HBO Max for free for three months, DISH does not provide HBO whatsoever

-Both satellite providers lock you into a two-year contract.
+Both satellite providers lock you into a contract.
 DISH and DIRECTV also have early contract termination fees.

 Which satellite provider offers better premium channels?

-If you’re looking to include premium networks like HBO, Paramount+ with Showtime and STARZ in your channel lineup, DIRECTV generally offers cheaper prices than DISH.
+If you’re looking to include premium networks like HBO, Paramount+ with Showtime and STARZ in your channel lineup, DIRECTV generally offers lower prices than DISH.
 The Choice, Ultimate and Premier packages all include one year of Max, and the Premier package ($164.99/mo.) also throws in Cinemax and STARZ.

 DISH, on the other hand, doesn’t offer most premium channels.
 The only ones that are available to add to your package are EPIX and STARZ ENCORE.
 If you want HBO, Paramount+ with Showtime or STARZ, you’ll have to subscribe to their streaming services separately.